vggls/Feature_extraction_with_Conv2d_Autoencoders/README.md

 ## Repo summary/presentation (UNDER CONSTRUCTION - to be completed by 5 June, 2022)

-This repo explores the use of convolutional autoencoders as feature extraction tools compared to hand-crafted features obtained by the pyAudioAnalysis Python library.
+This repo explores the use of convolutional autoencoders as feature extraction tools compared to hand-crafted features obtained by the pyAudioAnalysis Python library, in a scenario where the available training dataset consists of "a few" labelled points and "many" unlabelled points (of the same data source).
-For the purposes of the experiments we consider the valence class data of the [MSP Podcast](https://ecs.utdallas.edu/research/researchlabs/msp-lab/MSP-Podcast.html) dataset.
+For the purposes of our experiments we consider data from the valence class of the [MSP Podcast](https://ecs.utdallas.edu/research/researchlabs/msp-lab/MSP-Podcast.html) dataset.
+They are divided into "negative", "neutral" and "positive" (sub)classes.

 In short, the repo consists of the following files :
 - main_ntbk.ipynb : The main repo (Jupyter) notebook that contains sections describing each experiment step